Learn more about the adjudication process with this step by step guide from service of the notice of adjudication to the determination.

 If two or more adjudication proceedings are pending, an adjudicator may, with the written consent of all of the parties to those adjudication proceedings, consolidate the proceedings and determine the adjudication claims at the same time.

 Inevitably what happens in practice is that the parties agree that claim and counterclaim should be determined concurrently and that the submissions and evidence in respect of each adjudication may be read together for the purposes of both.
 It should be stressed however, that even in those circumstances where some procedural creativity is often required, strict compliance with the time limits in sections 36 and 37 of the Act is essential.

-RIGHT OF REPLY BY THE CLAIMANT
+STEP 5: RIGHT OF REPLY BY THE CLAIMANT